• Home

 Laurel and Hardy - Perfect Day (1929)

-Filming location then and now from the Madonna music video for her song Borderline.
+Los Angeles filming location then and now from the Madonna music video for her song Borderline.

 An early Madonna music video filmed on location in and around downtown Los Angeles.